Battleroid/bark/README.md

 Bark is a single file static site generator.
 I set out to make it primarily because I got tired of dealing with Jekyll and didn't want to put a bunch of effort into tweaking Pelican to look alright.

+I hope to continually improve it so perhaps others might find it useful.

 ### Features

 * Single file